Tre Boston: Regular season

+Playoffs

-After Football
+After football

 He was named co-host for the ACC Network show ACC PM.

+In 2023, Boston and his wife Cierra became hosts of Fast: Home Rescue, a home renovation show airing on The Weather Channel where the Bostons and their team of home experts rebuild homes damaged by storms and other natural disasters.

 Personal life

 Boston is a Christian.
 Boston is married to Cierra Boston.
 They have two children.